1 ¼ pounds boneless, skinless chicken thighs or, to make this vegan, use a 14-ounce package of firm or extra firm tofu. *See notes

 1/2 cup of roughly chopped roasted salted peanuts

-Marinate The Chicken: Preheat the oven to 425ºF.
+Marinate: (if using tofu, use the same marinade and see notes below for instructions) Preheat the oven to 425ºF.
 Place the chicken thighs in a glass baking dish large enough to hold them in a single layer.
 In a small bowl or cup, whisk soy soy sauce, wine, garlic, chili flakes and oil.
 Pour over the chicken and toss to coat.
 Leave for 15-20 minutes (longer is fine too.
 Cover and put it in the fridge if you’re marinating longer than 20 min.)

 Make The Peanut Dressing: In a small bowl whisk together all the ingredients except the water.
 Whisk in a tablespoon of water at a time until you get your desired consistency.
 I like it to be the consistency of thin honey.
 Peanut dressing will keep, covered in the fridge for 3 days.
 Thin with water if it gets too thick.